AdaCore/gnatstudio/docs/users_guide/extending.rst

 * :file:`editor_page` (string, default :command:`General`)

   Name of the page in the :guilabel:`Project Properties` editor dialog in which the attribute is presented.
-If no such page exists, GPS creates one.
+If no such page exists, GNAT Studio creates one.
 If the page already exists, the attribute is appended to the bottom of those already on the page.